 - You may need to create a website quickly for an event, a marketing campaign or proof of concept.

-- Landing pages, one-page websites and microsites can be built in a day.
+- Landing pages, one-page websites and microsites are some examples of sites that can be built in a day.

 Is it possible or feasible to build a website in a day, and why would you want to?